‘Hardworking, humble, prideful’: Pelham police officer, Alabaster resident Juan Gomez remembered - Shelby County Reporter

 Just as he touched Cheatwood with that gift, he did the same in different ways for other friends and members of his family.

-His daughter Abbie, who is admittedly a daddy’s girl, and his son Eli, both will remember their father as the selfless person he was with shining examples of it through stories from others he impacted.
+His daughter Abbie, who is admittedly a daddy’s girl, and his son Eli both will remember their father as the selfless person he was with shining examples of it through stories from others he impacted.

 Those others will also share the stories and his selflessness with others, and many will continue to see the impact of Juan Gomez.